AMD FSR vs Nvidia DLSS vs Intel XeSS

 What is the difference between AMD's FSR technology and Nvidia's DLSS technology?
 Here's the ultimate guide to help you understand.

-AMD’s FSR and Nvidia’s DLSS dominate this era of upscaling technologies, making it even harder for PC enthusiasts to decide which GPU they should buy.
+AMD’s FSR and Nvidia’s DLSS dominate this epoch of upscaling technologies, making it even tougher for PC enthusiasts to decide which GPU they should buy.

-But, with another contender in the game, how should you know whether you should go with AMD for FSR, NVIDIA for DLSS, or Intel for XeSS?
+But, with another contender in the game, how should you determine whether you should go with AMD for FSR, NVIDIA for DLSS, or Intel for XeSS?

-Well, to help you make that decision, we will have a look at all the advantages and disadvantages of these two technologies.
+Well, to help you make that decision, we will have a look at all the advantages and drawbacks of these two technologies.

 Updates +